 Acute stress disorder is a short-term anxiety disorder triggered by a traumatic, life-threatening event that causes a reaction of fear, helplessness, or horror.

 Symptoms include feeling numb, reliving the event through disturbing memories or dreams, and avoiding anything that may be a reminder of the event.
 Symptoms are so intense that they disrupt daily activities like going to work and interacting with other people.
-The disorder may begin as soon as 2 days after the event and can last up to 4 weeks.
+After the event, the symptoms must last for at least 2 days but can last up to 4 weeks.
 Symptoms that last longer than 1 month are called post-traumatic stress disorder.

 WebMD Medical Reference from Healthwise